 In a neatly self-conscious joke that updates the 1984 film to the more gentrified New York of the new millennium, the Ghostbusters realise that they cannot possibly afford the inflated rent on the iconic decommissioned fire station from the original film, and so they must instead resort to using for their premises the disused upstairs floor of a Chinese restaurant.
 Several scenes where the Ghostbusters try out Holtzmann’s weapons in the alley behind their offices, and destroy everything in their path along with the bull’s-eye target, perhaps encapsulate the hit-and-miss nature of the comedy here.
 The humour does not always work, but is blasted so relentlessly at the viewer that the odd good line strikes home.

 For a film that comes with its own logo, Ghostbusters also boasts an irritating amount of product placement, as though to advertise (you decide how ironically) its status as a corporate product.
-Not content merely with positioning itself in the marketplace (as well as within its own franchise), the film also sizes itself up against other films, with express allusions to The Shining, Jaws, Peter Pan, Scarface, Point Break (risky, given the poor quality of the reboot) and even Superman.
-That last reference (a character is compared to Clark Kent before flying into the air) is particularly striking because Ghostbusters too features wholesale casual destruction of buildings in a crowded metropolis, with little regard for the question of collateral damage – something for which Man of Steel incurred much criticism.
+Not content merely with positioning itself in the marketplace (as well as within its own franchise), the film also sizes itself up against other films, with express allusions to The Shining, Jaws, Peter Pan, Scarface, Point Break (this last especially risky, given the poor quality of the reboot) and even Superman.
+That reference (a character is compared to Clark Kent before flying into the air) is particularly striking because Ghostbusters too features wholesale casual destruction of buildings in a crowded metropolis, with little regard for the question of collateral damage – something for which Man of Steel incurred much criticism.
 Still, in a story world where ghosts exist, death is never the end – and a coda promises both a sequel and more ghostly reconjurings of the same old.